Best CRM for startups in 2026

 Why this ranking

-We scored onboarding speed, core sales workflow (pipeline, tasks, email), automation without brittle complexity, integrations into common startup stacks, and price at small seat counts.
+We scored onboarding speed, core sales workflow (pipeline, tasks, email), automation without brittle complexity, integrations into common startup stacks, reporting and forecasting depth for growing teams, and price at small seat counts.

 Top 5 on the radar